In Simulink®, you can manage multiple versions of a model using these techniques:

-As you edit a model, the Simulink software generates version information about the model, including a version number, who created and last updated the model, and an optional comments history log.
-The Simulink software automatically saves these version properties with the model.
+As you edit a model, Simulink generates version information about the model, including a version number, who created and last updated the model, and an optional comments history log.
+Simulink saves these version properties with the model.

-Use the Model Properties dialog box to view and edit some of the version information stored in the model and specify history logging.
+View and edit some of the version information stored in the model and specify history logging in the model properties.

 The Model Info block lets you display version information as an annotation block in a model diagram.